By Jackson Galaxy

 Strange as it may seem, we can actually overdo cleaning the box.
-We often claim in the name of fastidiousness, that boxes need to be spotless daily.
-That may not be true.
+It is often claimed, in the name of fastidiousness, that boxes need to made be spotless daily.
+That may not always be true.
 For some cats, the comforting presence of their own scent is important in maintaining good litterbox habits.
-However, if your cat is having box problems and you’re not cleaning the box regularly, a thorough cleaning (or even a new litterbox) is the first order of business.
+However, if your cat is having problems and you’re not cleaning the box regularly, a thorough cleaning (or even a new litterbox) is the first order of business.

 There is also a difference between necessary removing of waste daily, and cleaning the box.
 In general, litterboxes do not need a deep cleaning (dumping all the litter and washing the box) more than once every three or four weeks.
 Hot water and soap are adequate for cleaning.
-Stay away from heavy-duty cleansers like Pine-Sol, Lysol, or ammonia as their strong odors may actually cause aversion.
+Stay away from heavy-duty cleansers like Pine-Sol, Lysol, or ammonia; strong citrus or pine odors may actually cause aversion.

-Non-scented is best, especially if there is a lid on the box (if you still insist on having one).
+Non-scented litter is best, especially if there is a lid on the box (if you still insist on having one).
 Remember what the cat has to deal with in those close confines, and don’t add another complication!
 Many cats seem to dislike the strong perfume of some litters, and we aren’t convinced that they may not be entirely safe for kitty’s sensitive respiratory tissues.

 Making the switch

 Cats are slaves to routine.
-If we’ve decided that a surface preference is a component of their elimination problem, it may only make the problem worse change litter type quickly.
+If we’ve decided that a surface preference is a component of their elimination problem, it may only make the problem worse change litter quickly.
 The best course is to be patient, and introduce no more than a half a cup per day of the new substrate in the litterbox until the switch is complete.
-Be sure to note if the problem is worsening–if so, just back up to the previous content, and leave it be for two days.
+Be sure to note if the problem is worsening – if so, just back up to the previous contents, and leave it be for two days.
 It may take a couple of weeks to change over.
 But what’s two weeks out of the whole life of your cat?
 Answer: Nothing!